 For 2007, management reduced the valuation allowance of our deferred tax asset to 0% from 100% due to our current and expected future profitability, and recorded a \$450,000 income tax benefit and deferred tax asset.
-For 2006, management determined that a 100% valuation allowance was appropriate, resulting in no income tax expense or benefit for change in its deferred tax asset.

 Because of the inherent uncertainties in estimating the valuation allowance on the deferred tax asset, it is at least reasonably possible that the company's estimate deferred tax asset will change in the near term and be material to the financial statements.